SixArm/passable/README.md

 ## TODO

-We welcome help with these:
+We welcome help with these todo areas:

 - [ ] Improve unit tests.